-CMMS software has been around for a long time, helping maintenance teams to centralise data and better manage equipment and assets.
+CMMS Software has been around for a long time, helping maintenance teams to centralize data and better manage equipment and assets.

-But, with mobile CMMS, it further enhances accuracy for technicians, eliminating the need to rely on written instructions.
+But mobile CMMS capabilities further enhance accuracy for technicians, eliminating the need to rely on written instructions and paper-based methods.

 Packed Full of Smart and Effective Tools

-One feature of mobile CMMS solutions that benefit a business is improving the asset acquisition process.
+A key feature of a mobile CMMS solution that benefits a business’s maintenance management plans is improving the asset acquisition process.

 For example, a technician can use a mobile device to take a photograph of damaged equipment.
-This can then be uploaded to the mobile CMMS, allowing other employees to see what the problem is.
+This can then be uploaded to a mobile CMMS system, allowing other employees to see what the problem is.
 In turn, the right parts can then be ordered to fix the equipment without further delay.

 A good CMMS will support work order management, asset tracking, reporting, and inventory management.
-A mobile CMMS will do all of that, plus integrate seamlessly with smartphones so that it becomes the technician’s primary tool.
+A mobile CMMS will do all of that, while also integrating seamlessly with smartphones so that it becomes a technician’s primary tool.

 Most mobile CMMS solutions can support existing hardware, like a phone’s camera and voice recognition functionality, to help technicians log data more efficiently.

-Barcode scanning is another useful feature for mobile CMMS, as is real-time push notification alerts.
-Having in-app messaging can also help technicians communicate with each other seamlessly while away from the workplace.
+Barcode scanning is another useful feature for mobile CMMS tools, as is real-time push notification alerts.
+Having in-app messaging can also help technicians communicate with their maintenance teams seamlessly while away from the office.

 If maintenance teams work across different premises or are regularly away from the workplace, a mobile CMMS solution could benefit your business in many ways.